namehash/ens-normalize-python/README.md

 # note: might still raise DisallowedSequence for certain names, which cannot be cured, e.g.
 ens_cure('?')
 # DisallowedSequence: The name is empty
+# note: '?' is removed resulting in empty name

 ens_cure('0χх0.eth')
 # DisallowedSequence: Contains visually confusing characters from Cyrillic and Latin scripts
 ```